Advertisement

 Antioxidants: their role in health

-Oxygen is essential to life, but as our bodies use oxygen, we generate by-products called free radicals.
-These can damage healthy cells and are especially likely to attack the fats that provide structure to the membranes surrounding body cells.
-Free radicals are also produced from exposure to cigarette smoke, excess exposure to the sun, drinking alcohol, and from exposure to large amounts of heavy metals.
-Antioxidants neutralise the effects of free radicals.
+Oxygen is essential to life, but as our bodies use oxygen, we generate by-products known as reactive oxygen species (ROS) or, more commonly, free radicals.
+These compounds are a normal part of the body’s stress response, but they can damage healthy cells and are especially likely to attack the fats that provide structure to the membranes surrounding body cells.
+Free radicals are also produced from exposure to cigarette smoke, excess exposure to the sun, drinking alcohol, from exposure to large amounts of heavy metals and during any inflammatory response.
+Antioxidants neutralise the effects of free radicals, but activity may be limited to specific antioxidants.

-Great publicity given to the anti-ageing effects of antioxidants has increased sales of antioxidant supplements and cosmetics, but their true role is much more than skin deep.
+Sales of antioxidant supplements and cosmetics have increased dramatically with the hope they may have anti-ageing effects, although their true role is much more than skin deep.
 Antioxidants function in many body systems and it’s important to sort out the genuine research from the marketing hype.

 Why are antioxidants in food important?

 Plants produce hundreds of antioxidants for their own protection.
-Many that are also useful to us are present in vegetables, fruits, herbs and spices, nuts and wholegrains.
+Some that may also be useful to us are present in vegetables, fruits, herbs and spices, nuts and wholegrains.
 Tea, coffee, extra virgin olive oil, red wine and dark bitter chocolate are also rich in antioxidants.

 Antioxidants produce the bright colours in fruits and vegetables and the flavour of extra virgin olive oil, tea or coffee.
 Bitter compounds in foods such as rocket are also potent antioxidants.